EnterpriseTrainingCenter/sW2019/README.md

-# smart Windows Server 2019 Compute & Storage Lab Guide
+# smart Windows Server 2019 Lab Guides

 This repository contains labs for various courses.
 For each course, there is a page containing a numbered and hyperlinked list of labs.